 Top Story –Has Trade Dodged a Bullet in Budget Talks?

 Congressional leaders have reached a deal on a $1 trillion spending bill that will fund the government at updated levels through the end of September.
 Congress must pass the 1,600 page bill before Friday evening to avert a shutdown, which is expected to happen easily.
 Since this is a spending bill and not a budget, there is no provision for a border adjustability tax which the import industry has been fighting strenuously.

 In an unusual twist, Canada has taken steps to thwart dairy exports from the United States that are permitted under NAFTA.
-This new trade dispute, which has gained the attention of the Governors of New York and Wisconsin, is based on a byproduct of the butter-making process known as ultrafiltered milk, a protein concentrate used to make cheese.

 The White House announced last week that the United States will not unilaterally withdraw from NAFTA.
-After calls with the Canadian prime minister and Mexican president, the White House said: “President Trump agreed not to terminate NAFTA at this time.”

 The Force is alive and well in Washington, D.C.
 In the 1980s, while the National Cathedral’s two west towers were under construction, the Cathedral held a design-a-carving competition.
 One of the winning submissions was a head of that fearful Star Wars villain Darth Vader.
 The imposing head was sculpted by Jay Hall Carpenter, carved by Patrick J. Plunkett, and placed high upon the northwest tower of the Cathedral, where you can still see it today.
 With binoculars.